pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
 What I focused the most on during this milestone is figuring out accurate thresholds for my accelerometer to be able to detect when my knee is bending inward while doing a squat.
 I tried various things to determine my thresholds, but the technique I stuck to in my final code was using a Logistic Regression Model from Google Colab.
 Logistic Regression is a machine learning method that finds the relationship between an independent variable and a dependent variable and creates a line of best fit to represent the data given to it.
 So, I did squats in proper form, where my knee wasn't bending inward, and did squats in improper form, where my knee was bending inward and observed how the X, Y, and Z axes were changing.
 On a Google Sheet, I recorded the three values on 10 different occasions I did a squat in improper form and 10 other occasions where I did a squat in proper form.
 I also created a 4th column to label the rows as either 'good' or 'bad.'
 Then, I downloaded the data as a ```.csv``` file and uploaded it to the Google Colab code to give the machine learning model simple and readable data.
 I also included the line ```df['label'] = df['label'].map({'good': 1, 'bad': 0})``` so the model reads 'good' as 1 and 'bad' as 0.
 When I ran the code, the output gave me the coefficients and the intercept of the regression equation ```y = a*x + b*y + c*z + d```.
 Then, I put this equation into my code to calculate a probability value using the logistic equation ```probability = 1.0 / (1.0 + exp(-linearSum));```.
 This formula converts the linear sum into a value that is between 0 and 1.
 If the value is greater than 0.5, then the model is more confident that the squat form is good.
-If the valueis less than 0.5, then the model is more confident that the squt form is bad.
+If the value is less than 0.5, then the model is more confident that the squat form is bad.
 So, I used this 0.5 value as a threshold for determining when to buzz the buzzer associated with the accelerometer to alert of improper form.

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;
 Finally, I soldered my flex sensor pins to two wires so I could determine a threshold for it.
-Then, I used a rubber banded to secure it to the back of my brace to make sure my device worked.
+Then, I used a rubber band to secure it to the back of my brace to make sure my device worked.

 ## Challenges
 &nbsp;